The Administration → Credentials area consists of three tabs:

 Http Send Create a token to send data using HTTP.
 See the HTTP endpoint article for more information.
 Queries with Api v2 Use this token to restrict API v2 query requests to a specific set of tables.
 With this kind of token you can start, stop and remove your own jobs or any matching the target tables.
 Queries with Api v2 and task/jobs administrator This is the same as Queries with Api v2, but allows you to start, stop, or remove any job within your domain.
 See the Authorization methods article for more information.

 Use the Target table(s) field to limit the tables in which the token will be used.
-Use wildcards as needed to make reference to a family of tables.
+Use wildcards as needed to reference a family of tables.
 The following table describes how to use wildcard symbols to specify the tables in the Target table(s) field.

 Wildcard Description Example Matches